veltzer/demos-linux/src/examples_standalone/g++_vtables/README.md

+# GCC and virtual tables

 This example shows that g++ emits virtual table information in the translation unit where the FIRST VIRTUAL function of an object is implemented.

-do "make show" to see this.
+do `make show` to see this.